MemoriesJ/KAMG/README.md

 ## Acknowledgement

-Our codes are based on [Neural classifier](https://github.com/Tencent/NeuralNLP-NeuralClassifier) we have modified following files which will be different from originals
+Our codes are based on [Neural classifier](https://github.com/Tencent/NeuralNLP-NeuralClassifier) we have modified following files which will be different the from original.

 * model/rnn.py                           (update)
 * model/zlwacnn.py                       (add)